-- A legal obligation
+3. A legal obligation

-- Vital interest
+4. Vital interest

-- Public task
+5. Public task

-- Legitimate interest
+6. Legitimate interest

-So what does all this mean – and what should you do next?
+What does all this mean – and what should you do next?

-Much of what is in GDPR is covered by existing data protection legislation but there are some significant differences and a new emphasis on accountability on the part of those who handle personal data.
+Much of what is in GDPR is covered by existing data protection legislation but there are some differences and a new emphasis on accountability on the part of those who handle personal data.

 You must also tell them about their rights to ask for a copy of any data you hold on them, and how they can get their records corrected or amended, or deleted.
-See below for further information on privacy policies.

 - who you are